43 Pages Posted: 24 Jun 2011 Last revised: 17 Jun 2014

-This paper studies the effect of business partners on the commercialization of invention-based ventures, and it assesses the relative importance of the complementary human and social capital, and financial capital these partners may add to the original inventor-entrepreneur.
-Projects run by partnerships were five times more likely to reach commercialization, and they had mean revenues approximately ten times greater than projects run by solo-entrepreneurs.
-These gross differences may be due both to partners impacting business success and to selection.
-After controlling for selection effects and observed/unobserved heterogeneity, the smallest estimate of partner human/social capital approximately doubles the probability of commercialization and increases expected revenues by 29% at the sample mean.
-The results indicate that the decision to form a business partnership is an important determinant of the large heterogeneity in entrepreneurial success, and that obtaining human and social capital accounts for a large portion of this effect.
+This paper studies the effect of business partners on the commercialization of invention-based ventures, and it assesses the relative importance of the complementary skills, contacts, and financial capital that these partners may add to the original inventor-entrepreneur.
+Projects run by partnerships were five times as likely to reach commercialization as those without partnerships, and they had mean revenues approximately ten times as great as projects run by solo entrepreneurs.
+These gross differences may be due both to partners impacting business success that is, who the particular partners were, and to selection of the type of project or of whom to select as a partner.
+After controlling for selection effects and observed/unobserved heterogeneity, the smallest estimate of partners’ skills and contacts approximately doubles the probability of commercialization and increases expected revenues by 29% at the sample mean.
+Our findings suggest that a critical policy option to increase commercialization rates and revenues for early-stage businesses is to support the market for finding skilled partners.

 Keywords: Entrepreneurship, Business Partners, Entrepreneurial finance

 Suggested Citation: Suggested Citation

 Astebro, Thomas B. and Serrano, Carlos J., Business Partners, Financing, and the Commercialization of Inventions (March 2014).
 Available at SSRN: https://ssrn.com/abstract=1871687 or http://dx.doi.org/10.2139/ssrn.1871687